-Figure 3.
+FIG. 3.
 Schematic of the experimental setup.
-Here the main laser is injected to the cavity through mirror M_1 .
-The s and p polarization states, represented by solid and dashed lines, are split in reflection of the cavity by a FI.
+Here the main laser is injected into the cavity through mirror $M_1$ .
+The s- and p-polarization states, represented by solid and dashed lines, are split in reflection of the cavity by an FI.
 The p-polarized light is used to stabilize the frequency of the main laser to the cavity resonance using PDH laser frequency stabilization.
-This also necessitates the EOM directly after the laser.
-The axion or GW signal is measured at PD_s.
-On the right side of the figure a reference laser is injected to the cavity.
+This also necessitates the electro-optic modulator (EOM) directly after the laser.
+The axion or GW signal is measured at $PD_s$ .
+On the right side of the figure, a reference laser is injected into the cavity.
 This laser is also frequency stabilized to one of the resonances using the PDH technique.
-In addition, the interference beatnote between the main laser and reference laser measured at PD_c is used as the error signal in a feedback control loop to stabilize the absolute length of the cavity.
+In addition, the interference beat note between the main laser and reference laser measured at $PD_c$ is used as the error signal in a feedback control loop to stabilize the absolute length of the cavity.
+This is necessary to hold the cavity resonances at the same frequency over the duration of the measurement.
+Furthermore, rays showing the reference laser light exiting the cavity through $M_1$ and the s-polarized light from the main laser exiting the cavity via $M_2$ are not shown for clarity.